dmachi/node-xattr/README.md

 ## usage

   var xattr = require("xattr");

-//get all the extended attributes on a file var attrs = xattr.listxattr("/path/to/file");
+  //get all the extended attributes on a file, returns obj var attrs = xattr.listxattr("/path/to/file");
-/* returns object */

   //set an extended attribute on a file.
 Note at thie moment you can only set string values. xattr.setxattr("/path/to/file", "someAttribute", "someValue");